Utility tunnel: Arctic towns

 Utilidors are above-ground enclosed utility conduits that are used in larger communities in the northern polar region where permafrost does not allow the normal practice of burying water and sewer pipes underground.
 They can in particular be found in Inuvik, Northwest Territories and Iqaluit, Nunavut.
 Not all older homes are connected, and these must rely on trucks to deliver water and remove sewage.
 Most homes in rural Alaska (off the road system) are not equipped with plumbing and require fresh water and waste to be transported by personal vehicle such as snowmobile or four-wheeler ATV.
 Villages with utilidors are considered more advanced.

 Utilidors may also be used to carry fuel lines, such as natural gas.
 They are not normally used to carry wiring for electric, telephone, and television service, which are usually suspended from poles.

 Comparison with direct burial of utilities

 The advantages of utility tunnels are the reduction of maintenance manholes, one-time relocation, and less excavation and repair, compared to separate cable ducts for each service.
 When they are well mapped, they also allow rapid access to all utilities without having to dig access trenches or resort to confused and often inaccurate utility maps.

-One of the greatest advantages is public safety.
-Underground power lines, whether in common or separate channels, prevent downed utility cables from blocking roads, thus speeding emergency access after natural disasters such as earthquakes, hurricanes, and tsunamis.

 The following table compares the features of utility networks in single purpose buried trenches vs. the features of common ducts or tunnels: